 - 1. The Contractor's work hours shall be consistent with Covered California's key staff on-site, whose normal business hours are 8:00 AM to 5:00 PM, Monday through Friday, except for State holidays. - 2.
 Overtime rates will not be reimbursed under the contract. - 3.
+If unauthorized: Rates identified in the Cost Sheet shall be fully loaded and inclusive of all direct and indirect costs for all activities, labor, materials, tools, equipment, and travel required to perform and/or support services under this Agreement.
 Travel will not be reimbursed under the contract. - 4.
 Any modifications to tasks within Exhibit A Scope of Work of the contract shall be defined, documented, and mutually agreed upon by the Contractor and Covered California's representative prior to starting work on the modified task(s).
 Covered California's representative may refine or clarify the services deemed necessary to meet the needs of this project in accordance with Covered California's priorities. - 5.
 Covered California and the Contractor shall be mutually obligated to keep open and regular channels of communication in order to ensure the successful performance of the contract.
 Both parties shall be responsible for communicating potential problems or issues to Covered California's Representative and the Contractor's project team manager, respectively, within forty-eight (48) hours of becoming aware of the problem or issue.